DEADLINE EXTENDED! Apply now for early-stage funding through the Softeq Venture Studio. Application is now due by Saturday, June 3rd.

-The client—Carrier Vibrating Equipment, Inc.—wanted to add a brand-new vibration measuring solution to their portfolio.
+The client wanted to add a brand-new vibration-measuring solution to their portfolio.
 The IoT-based product would analyze equipment vibrations to detect malfunctions early on.

-The company, a recognized player on the international vibratory process market, had a clear vision of the future solution as a vibration sensor device, integrated into a custom-built communication infrastructure.
-The company turned to Softeq to conduct a proof of concept (PoC) and check the feasibility of their concept.
+The system had to be integrated into a custom-built communication infrastructure.
+The company turned to Softeq to conduct a proof of concept (PoC) and check the feasibility of their idea.

 The solution delivered by the Softeq IoT development team features a Carrier Vibration Sensor (CveVT5) equipped with low-power, three-axis accelerometers, which have 12-bit resolution.
 Their high bandwidth and high sensitivity characteristics allow end-users to capture highly accurate data and predict the wear of machine parts and tools.